 (3) The mortgage or contract for sale shall provide for repayment of the loan or payment of the purchase money, as the case may be, together in either case with interest adjusted quarterly on the balance of the loan or purchase money then outstanding, by fixed weekly, monthly, or 3 monthly instalments of such amounts as will be sufficient to repay the loan, or to pay the purchase price, in full before the expiration of 45 years from the date of the mortgage, or of the contract for sale and purchase.

-[Clause 1 amended by No. 28 of 2003 s.
+[Clause 1 inserted by No. 85 of 1987 s.
+10; amended by No. 28 of 2003 s.
 87.]

 2. Deferred repayment loan scheme